michaelbrusegard/NAV-IT-kodeoppgave/README.md

 ## How to run

 Make sure to have node installed on your machine.
 If not, you can download it [here](https://nodejs.org/en/download/).
-I am using LTS version 18.18.0.
+I am using LTS version 18.18.0 for this project with Node Version Manager (nvm).

 ```bash
 $ git clone https://github.com/michaelbrusegard/NAV-IT-kodeoppgave